 - In addition, international applicants need to fulfill the University’s English language requirements.

 Non-Degree Seeking.
 Students who are interested in enrolling in graduate level coursework in the Department of Mathematics without formal admission to a graduate program at KU are encouraged to apply as a non-degree-seeking student.
 Those choosing this option will need to upload their past transcript(s), other application materials are not required.

 For domestic students, the fee is $65.
 For international students, the fee is $85.
-For certificate seeking and non-degree seeking, the fee is $30.
-Unfortunately this fee cannot be waived.
+For certificate-seeking and non-degree seeking, the fee is $30.
+We do not offer application fee waivers.